 Those who needed ADA-compliant RVs had to find creative solutions to enjoy the camping lifestyle throughout the many years.
 It is only in the past 10-15 years manufacturers could offer RVs for all campers, including those physical mobility limitations.
 DROPLET Trailer provides a great alternative to the massive wheelchair-friendly motorhomes.
 It is a travel trailer that will not get in the way of your essential budget concerns and allows an independent RV living experience.

 Like Wally Byam, Ray Frank, and the other legends of the RV Industry, Pascal Pillon developed his 950- pound (431 kg) DROPLET Trailer for personal use.
 As an engineer with over 20 years of experience and a #TentLife camper, he learned what the best-constructed travel trailers use.
 He wanted an RV with some creature comforts, but it had to be an ultra-lightweight camping trailer he could tow with his mid-size car and still enjoy dispersed camping sites.
+Nevertheless, when it comes to towing such vehicles, it is always a good idea to pick a powerful truck to tow camper or a trailer.
+This droplet trailer could be an exception as it might be small in size as compared to the regular ones.

 Wherever he went, people would ask him about his opus trailer and ask if he would build one for them.
 As word spread around the teardrop camper community, a partnership opportunity with a mobility-impaired community organization showed Pascal the full potential of his creation: A teardrop camper that is also an affordable wheelchair-friendly RV.